FISO OCR WORLD CHAMPIONSHIPS

 Elite

 Elite athletes on a national team qualified by their national federation.
-Elite athletes must be the minimum age allowed for each event, for example minimum Elite age for the 15K is 16 years old and minimum Elite age for the 100m is 10 years old.
+Elite athletes must be the minimum age allowed for each event, for example minimum age for the 15K is 16 years old and minimum age for the 100m is 10 years old.

 PARA